What is the Niche Meat Processor Assistance Network?

 • Livestock producers, marketers, and buyers

-• Cooperative Extension and other academics
+• Cooperative Extension, researchers, and other academics

 • State and federal departments of agriculture, food safety, and health